The Grotte de Choranche team

 See the answer +Close -

-We have parking spaces next to the ticket office for people with a disability.
+We have parking spaces next to the ticket office for people with reduced mobility.

-The footpath between the welcome complex and the cavern entrance is about 300 metres long, with a slight downward gradient.
+The pedestrian path between the reception area and the entrance to the cave is about 300 metres long with a certain difference in height.

-The cavern tour route is 80% horizontal, but the Cathedral Chamber at the end is reached up a stairway with about 100 steps.
+The cave tour is 80% horizontal but the Cathedral Room at the end of the tour is only served by a staircase of about 100 steps.

 Can I have lunch at the Grotte de Choranche site?